tecki/ebpfcat/ebpfcat/ethercat.rst

 The communication with the terminals can happen in three different ways:

-- out-of-order: the communication happens ad-hoc whenever needed.
+- asynchronous: the communication happens ad-hoc whenever needed.
 This is done during initialization and for reading and writing configuration data, like CoE.
 - slow: the data is sent, received and processed via Python.
 This is good